We’ve had our fair share of sleep troubles with sweet Jack (as you might remember).

 Since he’s started sleeping longer, I’ve noticed him being less edgy throughout the day.
 He doesn’t act like he needs a nap an hour after he wakes up.

 And let me tell you, I’m happier, too.

 This may not work for everyone.
 But it sure worked for our little morning bird!

-We recently got the Hatch Baby Rest – it’s a white noise machine, but it also has an awesome night light AND an ok-to-wake feature.
-I love it WAY more than the ok-to-wake clock I mention above.
+We recently got the Hatch Baby Rest – it’s a white noise machine, but it also has an awesome nightlight AND an ok-to-wake feature.
+I love it WAY more than the ok-to-wake clock I mentioned above.
 You can check out more about it here.